silvacms/documentation/source/silva/api/events.rst

 Silva events
 ============

-When action in Silva are done Zope events are triggered.
-You can listen to those, and execute the code you wish them actions are done in Silva.
+When action in Silva are done, Zope events are triggered.
+You can listen to those, and execute the code you wish when actions are done in Silva.

 .. glossary::

    *Zope event*
-     An event is basically a :term:`Zope interface`.
+     An event is an another concept of the :term:`Zope Component Architecture`.
+It is basically a :term:`Zope interface` identifying a real world event.
 You can *listen* to them, and get *notified* when they are *triggered*.
 Like interfaces, events can inherit from each others.
-In that case, if you listen to an event, and an another event, who inherit from the one you listening to, is triggered, you will be notified as well.
+In that case, if you listen to an event, and an another event, who inherit from the one you are listening to, is triggered, you will be notified as well.

 .. contents::